 Sales Tips: 3 Things to Know Before Selling to the B2B Market | Sales

-In recent years, selling to the B2B has presented new challenges for companies such as buyers' growing tendency to vet vendors using online research and the interplay between the B2B and B2C buyer experience.
+In recent years, selling to the B2B market has presented new challenges for companies such as buyers’ growing tendency to vet vendors using online research and the interplay between the B2B and B2C buyer experience.

-B2B buyers identifying and selecting their top tier of vendors for purchase evaluations—including the short list of contenders—often do so with very little or NO input from sales or company reps.
+B2B buyers identifying and selecting their top tier of vendors for purchase evaluations—including the short list of contenders—often do so with very little or NO input from or company reps.
 Buyers also expect excellence from their vendors, based largely on their expectations from their experiences as consumers in B2C transactions.

 b2b selling